-Global Gold is currently in the exploration stage.
-It is engaged in exploration for, as well as development and mining of, gold, silver, and other minerals in Armenia, Canada and Chile.
+The Company is engaged in exploration for, as well as development and mining of gold, silver, and other minerals in Armenia, Canada and Chile.
 Until March 31, 2011, the Company's headquarters were located in Greenwich, Connecticut and as of April 1, 2011 the Company's headquarters are in Rye, NY.
 Its subsidiaries and staff maintain offices in Yerevan, Armenia, and Santiago, Chile.
 The Company was incorporated as Triad Energy Corporation in the State of Delaware on February 21, 1980 and conducted other business prior to January 1, 1995.
 During 1995, the Company changed its name from Triad Energy Corporation to Global Gold Corporation to pursue certain gold and copper mining rights in the former Soviet Republics of Armenia and Georgia.
 The Company has not established proven and probable reserves in accordance with SEC Industry Guide 7 at any of its properties.
 The Company's stock is publicly traded.
-The Company employs approximately 20 people globally on a year round basis.
+The Company employs approximately 30 people globally on a year round basis.
 In the past, the Company has employed up to an additional 200 people on a seasonal basis, but the Company's engagement of a mine contractor to run mining operations is expected to reduce the number of employees directly employed by the Company on a seasonal basis.